Kershaw takes perfect game into 8th, Dodgers rout Angels 9-1 - WHIZ News

 Dodgers: LHP Andrew Heaney is likely to make a rehab start Saturday.
 He has pitched for LA once since April due to shoulder woes.

-Angels: Trout still intends to play in the All-Star Game, Nevin said. … RHP Jimmy Herget will start a rehab assignment after the All-Star break.
+Angels: RHP Jimmy Herget will start a rehab assignment after the All-Star break.
 He’s been out since June 22 with a right shoulder impingement.

 UP NEXT